ddnomad/dotfiles.mac/README.md

 dotfiles.mac
 ============
 This is my WIP configuration for my MacOS machine.
-Untidy mess it is, I'll probably will update it quite often.
+Untidy mess it is, I'll probably update it quite often.
 At some point in the future (really distant future) some cleanup will be done.

 TODO
 ----